Custom Collection Available

 Hugh anderson Photography has a wealth of experience in Detroit, Ann Arbor & Michigan wedding photography.

-We have photographed weddings at The Henry Ford, The Townsend Hotel, The Royal Park Hotel, The Colony Club, The Roostertail, Petruzzello's, Detroit Athletic Club, The Whitney, and many, many more beautiful locations.
+We have photographed weddings at The Henry Ford, The Townsend Hotel, The Royal Park Hotel, The Colony Club, The Roostertail, Petruzzello's, Detroit Athletic Club, The Whitney, and many more.
+Recent shoots can also be viewed on The Blog.and many, many more beautiful locations.
 Even as far afield as Jamaica!